 The centralized structure of a DBMS allows for easier data sharing than a file system and prevents anomalies that can occur when changes are made to different files in a file system.

 Although files systems include file-level protections, a DBMS provides more robust security.
 Security in a file system is determined by the OS, and it can be difficult to maintain over time as files are accessed and authorization is granted to users.

 A DBMS keeps security constraints high, relying on password protection, encryption and limited authorization.
 However, greater security means more obstacles when retrieving data.
 When it comes to simple-to-use file storage and retrieval, a file system is often preferred.

 File systems definition evolves

-While previously referring to physical, paper files, the term file system was used to refer to digital files as early as 1961.
+While previously referring to physical files, the term file system has been used to refer to digital files since early 1961.
 By 1964, it had entered general use to refer to computerized file systems.

-The term file system can also refer to the part of an OS or an add-on program that supports a file system.
-Examples of such add-on file systems include the Network File System (NFS) and the Andrew File System (AFS).
+The term file system can also refer to the part of an OS or add-on program that supports a file system.
+Examples of such add-on file systems include the Network File System (NFS) and the Andrew File System.

-In addition, the term has evolved to refer to the hardware used for nonvolatile storage, the software application that controls the hardware and architecture of both hardware and software.
+In addition, the term has evolved to refer to the hardware used for non-volatile storage, the software application that controls the hardware and the architecture of both the hardware and software.